How To Help A Friend With Fear And Anxiety

 Do you know a friend or loved one who suffers from fear, anxiety, and depression and do not know what to do to help them?

-It can be frustrating to watch someone you know struggle with their mental health and not be able to do anything to relieve their suffering.
+It can be frustrating to watch someone you know struggle with their mental health and be unable able to do anything to relieve their suffering.

-1. Learn as much as you can in managing anxiety and depression: There are many books and information that will educate you on how to successfully overcome fear and anxiety.
+1. Learn as much as you can in managing anxiety: There are many books and information that will educate you on how to overcome fear and anxiety.
 Share this information with the individual who is struggling with their fears.
 The key is to get your friend to understand how important it is to seek some guidance when it comes to their mental health.

-2. Be understanding and patient with the person struggling with their fears: Maintaining depression and anxiety can be difficult for the individual so do not add more problems than what is already there.
+3. Be understanding and patient: Managing depression and anxiety can be difficult so sometimes it’s best to give the person some space.
 Do not get into arguments with your friend who may be having a difficult time with their anxieties.
-Make an effort to listen to the person rather than making judgements.
+Listen to the person rather than making judgements.

-5. Find out why the person won’t get assistance: Address the issues on why he or she will not seek treatment.
+4. Address potential barriers: Address the issues on why the person does not want treatment.
 Many people who are struggling are fearful and frustrated.
-Try to find out the reasons why your friend won’t get the help they need and then try to find the ways that will overcome their resistance of seeking some guidance.
+Try to find the reasons why your friend won’t get the help they need and try to find the ways that will take away their resistance of seeking help.

 Like What You Read?